-The Mid-Atlantic region offers tremendous opportunities for outdoor recreation, and students have the chance to discover for themselves the diversity of natural resources located nearby through participation in activities sponsored throughout the year.
-By joining the Outdoor Adventure Experience (OAE), students can participate in outdoor activities such as camping, rock climbing, kayaking, back packing, and caving.
-In addition, freshmen have the opportunity to participate in "Exploration," a wilderness-based pre-orientation activity.
-With the opening of the FAC, students will be able to check-out climbing gear from the Outdoor Center for use on the in-door wall.
+The Outdoor Adventure Experience (OAE) program provides the campus community with safe adventurous experiences which teach lifetime skills, foster ideals of teamwork, encourage personal growth, and provide an opportunity to appreciate the outdoors.
+The mid-Atlantic region offers tremendous opportunities for outdoor adventures, and students have the chance to discover for themselves the diversity of natural resources located nearby through participation in activities such as camping, rock climbing, kayaking, backpacking, and caving.
+In addition, freshmen are invited to participate in "Exploration," a wilderness-based, pre-orientation activity.